amanteaux/spark-ws-demo/README.md

 - Swagger cannot be easily integrated, see [issue #258](https://github.com/perwendel/spark/issues/258)
 - The current HTTP API is blocking: if you want to implement long polling or WebSocket, you will have a hard time
 - There is no instance API to configure Spark server, only the static API is available :(, see [pull request #167](https://github.com/perwendel/spark/pull/167)
-- There is only one maintainer,

 ### Typical use cases
 - Microservices architecture
-- Small web-application
+- Small web-application (small but fast!)

 ### Alternative
 Since the version 2.4, Play Framework provides a way to [embed the server in a simple Java application](https://www.playframework.com/documentation/2.4.x/JavaEmbeddingPlay):